heldersepu/Swagger-Net/.github/ISSUE_TEMPLATE.md

 <!---

-If you have questions about how to use Swagger-Net, please read the wiki pages or ask on StackOverflow. https://stackoverflow.com/questions/tagged/Swagger-Net
+If you have questions about how to use Swagger-Net, please ask on StackOverflow. https://stackoverflow.com/questions/tagged/Swagger-Net

 GitHub issues are only for reporting bugs, not questions or help.